ElektraInitiative/libelektra/doc/dev/mountpoints.md

 We also configured the `network` plugin to run in the `prestorage` phase of the `set` operation.
 Which phases can be used and how they must be configured of course depends on `db_backend`.

-There might also be a (potentially quite complicated) part of the mountpoint definition that defines how the relational tables of the database are mapped into the KDB.

 ```
 system:/elektra/mountpoints/\/hosts/plugins/yajl/name (="yajl")